sridd7/Crypto-Website-API-pull-using-Python/README.md

 ## Overview

-The Crypto Data Retrieval and Visualization project is designed to fetch real-time cryptocurrency data from the CoinMarketCap API, store it on a server, and connect it to a powerful visualization tool like Power BI.
+The Crypto Data Retrieval project is designed to fetch real-time cryptocurrency data from the CoinMarketCap API, store it on a server, and connect it to a powerful visualization tool like Power BI.
 This comprehensive solution enables you to analyze cryptocurrency trends, track prices, and gain insights for informed investment decisions.

 ### Features